alterz-co/beta/README.md

 - [Dev Setup](#dev-setup) – Getting the project running on your local machine
 - [Miscellaneous](#miscellaneous) – Other important notes

-SG Tennis Beta v1 and developed and tested on macOS.<br>
+SG Tennis Beta v1 is developed and tested on macOS.<br>
 If something doesn’t work, please [file an issue](https://github.com/alterz-co/beta/issues).<br>

 ### Get Started Immediately